ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 2.4.3- Configure data rates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, we need to setup the data rates of each of the publishers to publish the data to the ROS2 network so it can be consumed by Nav2.
+Finally, we need to setup the data rates of each of the publishers.

 .. code-block:: yaml

   imu_data_rate : 0  # The driver wants to publish raw IMU data by default, but we don't need it for our use-case.
 If you do decide to use robot_localization though, this can help the performance of robot_localization

   # The default is to publish LLH position and velocity from both receivers, but nav2 and rviz can't consume those, so we will turn them off.
-  # Additionally, this data comes directly from the GNSS receivers and does not benefit from the filter running on the GQ7
+  # Additionally, this data comes directly from the GNSS receivers and does not benefit from the EKF running on the GQ7
   gnss1_llh_position_data_rate   : 0
   gnss1_velocity_data_rate       : 0
   gnss1_odometry_earth_data_rate : 0